What is a Breast augmentation?

 - exercise: resume lower body activities at 10 days, upper body activities at 4 - 5 weeks

 - post op appointments at: day 2, one week, one month, four month

 Is there a way to reduce the pain after surgery?

-Yes, we work with a number of finance companies such that you can have a low affordable monthly payment.
+Can I finance my Breast augmentation surgery?Yes, we work with a number of finance companies so that you can have a low, affordable, monthly payment.
 Please call the office at 410-494-8100 or see our financing section for more information.

 Modified on |

 Board Certified Plastic Surgery, ASPS Member